stewart/tweetbot-imgur-proxy/readme.markdown

 # Tweetbot - Imgur Proxy

-This is a small Sinatra proxy to use with Tweetbot to upload images to imgur.
+This is a small Go proxy to use with Tweetbot to upload images to imgur.

 ## Usage